bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 ### the "plus one" factor

-In order to allow for the possibility that the "last branch" (according to the desired trimTo size) is a mutator that plays off the previous value, when trimminc occurs, the previous branch to the last branch is cloned and converted to an assert -- and THAT branch is made into the root; the remaining branch.
+In order to allow for the possibility that the "last $branch" (according to the desired trimTo size) is a mutator that plays off the previous value, when trimminc occurs, the previous $branch to the last $branch is cloned and converted to an assert -- and THAT $branch is made into the $root; the remaining $branch.
-(trimTo branches long (or more)) is placed after that assert branch.
+(trimTo branches long (or more)) is placed after that assert $branch.

 ## Truncation and serial callbacks